oechenique/boundaries/README.md

 ## KML (.kml) <a name="kml"></a>

 In the accompanying notebook, you can find the Python implementation of the process.
 Check out the <a href="https://github.com/oechenique/boundaries/blob/main/Notebook/kml.ipynb" target="_blank">kml notebook</a> for a detailed example.

+Note: If Notebook is broken you can see the same code here: <a href="https://github.com/oechenique/boundaries/blob/main/Notebook/data/jp_kml/kml.md" target="_blank">kml md</a>.

 ```python
 import geopandas as gpd